nathimel/citesim/README.md

-# Density, asymmetry and citation dynamics in scientific literature.
+# Density, asymmetry and citation dynamics in scientific literature

 This repository accompanies the following paper: